Earth1283/Teletype/README.md

 **Requirements:** Paper 1.21+, Java 21+.
 That's it.
 If you're still on Java 8, that's a you problem, not a Teletype problem.

+To be honest, the fact that you made Minecraft 1.21+ run on Java 8 (which Mojang deprecated support for years ago) is an engineering feat in of itself.
+But that's probably not what you would be proud of.

 1. Drop `teletype-*.jar` into `plugins/` and restart.
 2. Open `http://<server-ip>:8080`.
 Copy the UUID on screen.
-3. In-game as op, or in console, run:
+3. In-game as op, or in console, paste and run the command:
    ```
    /tty verify <uuid>
    ```